sayandeep520/Thermodynamic-Resistance-TNBC/README.md

 ## Final notes

 * The master notebook is the canonical source of analysis logic and parameters.
 When in doubt, follow the notebook cells in order.
-* If you would like any of the following prepared as ready-to-paste files, I can generate them for you:

-  * `requirements-pinned.txt` with exact package versions,
-  * `environment.yml` for conda reproducibility,
-  * `run_all.sh` or `run_all.py` to regenerate all figures headless,
-  * unit tests for critical functions in `physics_metrics.py`.